altruios/namshubettulpa/public/namshubettulpa/chapters/seeds-of-a-new-world.md

 You don't."
 ~He sighed~
-*The elevator button dinged, and the doors opened* ~Alacira and a team of men were busy at control panels along the side of the room~ ~The crew were a rhythmic hum of activity~ ~Coordinated, choreographed~
+*The elevator button dinged, and the doors opened* ~Alacira and a team of men were busy at control panels along the side of the room.
+The crew were a rhythmic hum of activity.
+Coordinated, choreographed.
-~In front were several large windows revealing a shrinking storm~ ~And a growing void~
+In front were several large windows revealing a shrinking storm.
+And a growing void~
 "G::So..."
 ~Gerald explained what happened to the captain~ "A::Are we sure that's what happened?"
-*Gerald nodded*
+*Gerald nodded.
-*Alacira lowered her head*
+Alacira lowered her head*
 ~A look of defeat, yet fighting for the best loss~ *Alacira turned back to the control panels, she pressed a button and a red light flashed* ~Her voice echoed throughout the ship, tinny though the speakers~